-34) PIT ENTRY, PIT LANE AND PIT EXIT
+34) PIT ENTRY ROAD, PIT LANE AND PIT EXIT ROAD

-- 34.1 The section of track between the first safety car line and the beginning of the pit lane will be designated the "pit entry". - 34.2 The section of track between the end of the pit lane and the second safety car line will be designated the "pit exit". - 34.3 At no time may a car be reversed in the pit lane under its own power. - 34.4 The pit lane will be divided into two lanes, the lane closest to the pit wall will be designated the "fast lane" and may be no more than 3.5 metres wide, the lane closest to the garages will be designated the "inner lane".
+34.1 Unless otherwise defined by the Race Director, the section of track leading to the pit lane, between the first safety car line and the beginning of the pit lane, will be designated the "pit entry road".

+- 34.2 Unless otherwise defined by the Race Director, the section of track from the end of the pit lane leading to the track, between the end of the pit lane and the second safety car line, will be designated the "pit exit road". - 34.3 At no time may a car be reversed in the pit lane under its own power. - 34.4 The pit lane will be divided into two lanes, the lane closest to the pit wall will be designated the "fast lane" and may be no more than 3.5 metres wide, the lane closest to the garages will be designated the "inner lane".